airbytehq/airbyte/docs/integrations/sources/amazon-seller-partner.md

 ## Sync overview

-This source can sync data for the [Amazon Seller Partne API](https://github.com/amzn/selling-partner-api-docs).
+This source can sync data for the [Amazon Seller Partner API](https://github.com/amzn/selling-partner-api-docs).
 It supports only Incremental syncs.
 The Appstore API is available for [many types of services](https://developer.apple.com/documentation/appstoreconnectapi).
 Currently, this API supports syncing Sales and Trends reports.
 If you'd like to sync data from other endpoints, please create an issue on Github.

 This Source Connector is based on a [Singer Tap](https://github.com/miroapp/tap-appstore).